Johnnydev001/Johnnydev001/README.md

-# Hi there, I'm João Saraiva 👋
+# Hi there, my name is João Saraiva 👋

 ## Description

-I'm a full-stack developer living in the beautiful countryside of Portugal.
+I'm a full-stack developer, living in the beautiful countryside of Portugal.

-I started my career as a backend developer and I've been specializing in full-stack development.
+I'm someone who is always looking for opportunities to learn and not afraid of challenges.

-I love creative and captivating experiences.
+Frontend development is my favourite field of work.
+I thrive to create efficient and captivating user experiences.

-I'm passionate about what I do, always looking for new challenges and learning opportunities.
-I love to work in a collaborative environment.
+I'm used to collaborative environments, where the team must have a common goal, share constructive feedback and evolve as a whole.

 Beyond work, I'm a music enthusiast and advocate for a balanced, healthy lifestyle.
-I love to travel and learn about new cultures.
+I love to travel and discover new cultures and their history.

 I do my best to enjoy life as much as possible.

 ## Main skills:

-  ### Languages/Libraries/Frameworks:

-    React
-    Vue
-    Angular
-    Typescript
-    NodeJS
-    NextJS, NuxtJS and AstroJS
+  React (NextJS, AstroJS) / Vue / Angular, Node JS Typescript
   Adobe Experience Manager
   Three JS
   Redux
-    CSS (SCSS)
+  SCSS
   GraphQL
-    Kotlin
+  Java
+  Python
   Docker

-  ### Architectures/Patterns/Solutions:

-    Micro-services/frontend architectures
+  Azure DevOps

+  Unit and integration testing (Jest, Storybook, React Testing Library) Micro-service architectures
   Web components
-    State management (Redux)
+  State management
   Responsive design
-    Unit testing and regression testing
   Progressive web applications (PWA)
   Web performance and SEO
-    Semantic HTML
+  Semantic and accessible HTML
-    Accessibility (a11y)
-    Internationalization (i18n)
-    Role-based authentication
-    Functional components
   3D modeling
   UI design

-🔭 I’m currently working on some personal projects, to improve my knowledge in Vue/Nuxt and React Native.

-🌱 I’m currently improving my knowledge of VueJS and SCSS.
+🔭 Currently finishing some personal learning projects with NextJS, GraphQL, NodeJS and SCSS

 👯 I’m looking to collaborate on open-source projects of any nature.